Michael Johnson Jr.

 Ph.D., American Studies

 Michael Johnson Jr., Ph.D., is a full-time instructor in the Department of Critical Culture, Gender, and Race Studies (CCGRS) at Washington State University, where he currently teaches both introductory and upper-division, interdisciplinary undergraduate courses in the Department of Critical Culture, Gender, and Race Studies.
 He earned his B.A. at the University of New Orleans (2005), an M.L.A. in social and political thought at the University of South Florida (2008), an M.S. in library and information science from Florida State University (2015), and his Ph.D. in American studies at Washington State University (2013).
-His book, Tickle My Fancy, Fat Man: Emerging Images of Race and Queer Desire on HBO, is currently under contract with Lexington Press, in its Critical Studies in Television Series.
-His work can be found in the Journal of Men's Studies, Porn Studies, Reconstruction: Studies in Contemporary Culture, and Educational Studies, and he has published chapters in edited collections by ABC-Clio, Praeger, Lexington Books, Palgrave Macmillan, Information Age Press, and Cambridge Scholars Press, to name a few.
+His book, Tickle My Fancy, Fat Man: Emerging Images of Race and Queer Desire on HBO, is currently under contract with Lexington Press, in its Critical Studies in Television Series in press fall 2015.
+His work can be found in the Journal of Men's Studies, Reconstruction: Studies in Contemporary Culture, Journal of Prisoners on Prisons, The Velvet Light Trap, Journal of Popular Television, and Educational Studies, and he has published chapters in edited collections by ABC-Clio, Praeger, Lexington Books, Palgrave Macmillan, Information Age Press, University of New Mexico, and Cambridge Scholars Press, to name a few.

 Michael is a USAF veteran who previous served in the 59th Medical Wing at Wilford Hall Medical Center, Lackland Air Force Base, and he's a Life Member of the National Eagle Scout Association.
 In his "free time" he's an avid fresh-water aquarium hobbyist, enjoys listening to the blues, and has unhealthy relationships with Facebook and Gentleman Jack Daniels.